Alaska Airlines

 research

-I conducted field observations, user interviews, and landscape review to understand how technicians interact with ACARS in real time and where AI could make the biggest impact.
+I conducted field observations, user interviews, and landscape reviews, and built user personas to understand how technicians interact with ACARS in real time and where AI could make the biggest impact.

 Field observation and user interview key insights: